Minimum wage rates across Canada

-In order to attract talent employers need to provide competitive salaries, and always need to pay at least the minimum wage.
+To attract talent, employers need to provide competitive salaries and always need to pay at least the minimum wage.
 Check out the rates below to ensure you are in compliance.

-You can also click on the heading to link directly to the government website for specific additional details as we make best efforts to publish most recent rates as soon as we can!
+You can also click on the heading to link directly to the government website for specific additional details, as we make best efforts to publish the most recent rates as soon as we can!

 Federal